abhishekvp/cesium-lg/README.md

   * Slave Displays: http://YOURSERVER/cesium-lg/Slave-Client.html?yaw=SOMEVALUE
   on your web browser.
 * Move the camera using the mouse on the Master display and the Slave will follow suit.
 * Slave-Client.html expects a yaw parameter in the URL, if no yaw is provided, it mimics the Master.
-One needs to try it out different yaw values depending on the size and orientation of the displays to achieve perfect aligning.
+One needs to experiment with different yaw values depending on the size and orientation of the displays to achieve perfect alignment.
 * The application also supports Google Earth acting as the Master, while all Cesiums acting as Slaves.
   * Please follow the steps given [here](https://github.com/LiquidGalaxy/liquid-galaxy/wiki/QuickStart) to set up the drivers.ini in your Google Earth installation, making sure that the ViewSync/port in drivers.ini  matches with the UDP_PORT in node-config.js.